IBM/aspera-cli/docs/README.erb.md

 #### Agent: HTTP Gateway

-The Aspera HTTP Gateway is a service that allows to send and receive files using HTTPS.
+The Aspera HTTP Gateway is a service that allows sending and receiving files using HTTPS.

 By specifying option: `--transfer=httpgw`, <%=tool%> will start transfers using the Aspera HTTP Gateway.